Photo: freeside, flickr

 Reporting Procedures

-Per the San Francisco Lifeline Transportation Program (LTP) guidelines, quarterly progress reports must be submitted by January 15, April 15, July 15, and October 15.
-Quarterly progress reports should be entered via each LTP project’s page at the Transportation Authority's Portal.
+As a condition of receiving San Francisco Lifeline Transportation Program funds, sponsors are required to submit quarterly progress reports by January 15, April 15, July 15, and October 15.
+Quarterly progress reports should be entered via each project’s page in the Transportation Authority's Portal.

 Contact